2014 Morisoli Reserve Cabernet Sauvignon, 3L

-Our newest vintage of our elegant, powerful Reserve Cabernet, displays a sophisticated touch of Rutherford dust amidst intriguing fruit aromas and flavors.
-The 2014 Morisoli Cabernet is a beautiful ruby color, with a delightful nose of crème de cassis, ripe plums and wild berries along with a hint of graphite and cedar.
+Our newest vintage of our elegant, powerful Reserve Cabernet, displays a sophisticated touch of Rutherford dust playing amidst intriguing fruit aromas and flavors.
+The 2014 Morisoli Cabernet is a beautiful opaque ruby color, with delightful aromas of jammy blackberries, cassis, dark chocolate and sweet French Oak emerge along with a hint of graphite.
 On the palate, this full-bodied wine delivers corresponding flavors of cassis, blackberries, and dark plums accented by dusty earth and crushed stone.
-Finishing with vibrant fruit flavors, silky tannins, and underlying oak nuances.
-True to form, it displays the power and elegance that is so characteristic of our cabernets and this vineyard site.
+Impeccable balance, bright fruit flavors and finely grained tannins round out this rich, opulent wine.
+True to form, it displays the power and elegance that is characteristic of our cabernets, and this vineyard site in particular.
 We recommend decanting and allowing to rest ahead of service if intending to drink within two years of the release date.
 Or feel comfortable cellaring this wine for 15 – 20 years.

 Why bigger bottles are better-really! (the advantages of larger formats)